quintel/etmodel/app/views/pages/_whats_new_content.en.md

 # April 2022

+## Additions and improvements for EU countries
+With the inclusion of Cyprus, Estonia and Malta, all countries of the EU are now included in the model!
+You can check out these countries by selecting one of them in the region dropdown when starting a new scenario.

 ## Freight transport by vans
 Instead of being included in truck transport, vans are now shown in the model as a separate category of their own.
 This enables you to make different choices for developments in trucks and vans technologies and their use in the *Demand → Transport* → **[Freight transport](/scenario/demand/transport_freight_transport/applications)** section!